wclenhardt/agilecuration/TechnicalDebtConceptualModel.md

 :    Data services available that are consistent with those that are used by the intended community :    Data volume/size that is manageable by the intended community

+# Actors / Responsible Parties

+Given that different participants in the data curation process possess specific knowledge and skills it is necessary to identify the roles of different actors in the agile data curation process:

+Scientific Data Expert
+:   These experts have significant knowledge of the data that are going through the agile curation process.
+This knowledge may be based upon their role in creating the data or upon their obtained familiarity with the data through primary or secondary use and research.

+Data Curation Expert
+:   These experts have expertise in the preparation of data products for long-term preservation, discovery, access and use by users beyond the initial researcher or research team that created them.
+This expertise includes knowledge of relevant documentation standards, data formats that enable effective preservation and reuse, and standards for data discovery and access.

+Reuse User
+:   The reuse user has expertise in the new research, application or other reuse scenario and is able to effectively participate in the identification of the needs, barriers and potential solutions for achieving reuse of a dataset in a new use scenario/community.

+While this is not a comprehensive list of the participants in the process of agile data curation, it is a high-level categorization of the actors between whom responsibilities for enabling data reuse must be divided, without whom it cannot be accomplished.

 # Illustration of the conceptual model

 ![Technical Debt Illustration - the *use metric* defined in the plot(s) will vary by use scenario, but may include: number of downloads, volume downloaded, number of individual users, number of service requests, number of dataset  citations, number of active API keys,  etc. ](images/TechnicalDebt.png)